Emergency Lighting: The Definitive Guide

 You can find non-maintained emergency lighting in offices and other workplaces.

-Using secondary low-power units increases the overall operational time of the light fixtures and reduces strain on the backup power system.
+Using secondary low-power units increases the light fixtures’ overall operational time and reduces strain on the backup power system.

 Non-maintained emergency lighting has a higher investment cost but provides more versatility in emergencies and doesn’t interfere with your existing lighting design.